+max-cache-size

-- max-cache-size The maximum amount of memory to use for the server's cache, in bytes.
+The maximum amount of memory to use for the server's cache, in bytes or % of total physical memory.
 When the amount of data in the cache reaches this limit, the server will cause records to expire prematurely based on an LRU based strategy so that the limit is not exceeded.
 The keyword unlimited, or the value 0, will place no limit on cache size; records will be purged from the cache only when their TTLs expire.
 Any positive values less than 2MB will be ignored and reset to 2MB.
 In a server with multiple views, the limit applies separately to the cache of each view.
-The default is unlimited. - tcp-listen-queue The listen queue depth.
-The default and minimum is 10.
-If the kernel supports the accept filter "dataready" this also controls how many TCP connections that will be queued in kernel space waiting for some data before being passed to accept.
-Nonzero values less than 10 will be silently raised.
-A value of 0 may also be used; on most platforms this sets the listen queue length to a system-defined default value.
+The default is 90%.
+On systems where detection of amount of physical memory is not supported values represented as % fall back to unlimited.
+Note that the detection of physical memory is done only once at startup, so named will not adjust the cache size if the amount of physical memory is changed during runtime.